AlexsLemonade/refinebio-py/docs/quickstart.rst

 * `version` is the Compendium version.
 The default is `None` which will get the latest version.

 * `quant_sf_only` can be used to choose if the Compendium is quantile normalized.
-Pass in True for RNA-seq Sample Compendium results or False for quantile normalized
+Pass in True for RNA-seq Sample Compendium results or False for quantile normalized.
+By default, `quant_sf_only` is False.

 * `extract` can be used to choose whether the downloaded zip file should be automatically extracted.
+It will automatically extract to the same location that you passed in as `path`.
+So if `path` is a zip file: `./path/to/dataset.zip` it will be extracted to the dir `./path/to/dataset/`, if `path` is a dir: `./path/to/dir/` it will be extracted to `./path/to/dir/[generated-file-name]/`.
+By default, `extract` is False.

-* `prompt` can be used to choose whether or not you should be prompted before downloading if the Compendium zip file is larger than 1 gigabyte.
+* `prompt` can be used to choose whether or not you should be prompted before downloading if the Dataset zip file is larger than 1 gigabyte.
+By default, `prompt` is True.

 Below is a simple example of Downloading a Compendium result: